-2.7.6 CONSULTATION FEEDBACK
+2.7.6 Consultation feedback

-The I&APs through the respective farmers association responsible for the farmers in the project area were encouraged to provide constructive input during the consultation periods.
-The initial round of consultation methods used as prescribed by the EM Act's regulations are presented in Appendix C. However, no issues or concerns were raised by the I&APs during the initial consultation period.
+The I&APs were encouraged through newspaper adverts, site notices and letters sent to local and traditional authorities to provide constructive input during the consultation periods.
+However, no issues or concerns were raised during the initial consultation period.

-The public review period of the scoping report and the EMP was set between 28 April to 10 May 2021, providing the public an opportunity, to send any comments on the draft reports to be included and addressed, where applicable, in the final documentation.
-One comment was received form one I&AP stating that his farm falls outside the boundary of the EPL.
-No additional comments were received from the I&APs on the draft reports submitted for commentary.
+The public review period of the scoping report and the EMP was set between 30th of April to the 11^{th of} May 2021.
+Providing the I&AP's with an opportunity to send any comments on the draft reports to be included and addressed, where applicable, in the final documentation.
+No comments were received on the draft reports.